 In the Office of Policy and Management this class is accountable for assisting in the direction of the development and coordination of federal, state, regional, local and private aid programs in support of Office of Policy and Management objectives.

-Receives general supervision from the Director of Program Management.
+Receives administrative direction from the Director of Program Management.

 EXAMPLES OF DUTIES